bcdev/zappend/README.md

     specifying a function that generates the slice datasets and an iterable providing the arguments for the function.
     This is similar how the Python `map()` built-in works.
-* xcube server API?
-  - API to append to an existing zarr by submitting a slice to the API.

 ### To be considered

+* Add xcube server API: Add endpoint to xcube server that works similar to the CLI and also uses a similar request parameters.
 * Allow for **inserting and deleting** slices.
 * Allow the slice to have an append dimension size > 1.
 * Allow specifying a constant delta between coordinates of the